OpenDataVBB/nats-consuming-gtfs-rt-server/readme.md

 **Reads a continuous stream of [GTFS Realtime (GTFS-RT)](https://developers.google.com/transit/gtfs-realtime/) data with [`DIFFERENTIAL` incrementality](https://gtfs.org/documentation/realtime/reference/#enum-incrementality) from [NATS](https://nats.io), converts it into a single [`FULL_DATASET`](https://gtfs.org/documentation/realtime/reference/#enum-incrementality) GTFS-RT feed, and serves it via HTTP.**

+Note from [`gtfs-rt-differential-to-full-dataset`](https://github.com/derhuerst/gtfs-rt-differential-to-full-dataset), which is used for the conversion:

+> Right now, this package *does not* obey the [draft `DIFFERENTIAL` spec](https://github.com/google/transit/issues/84) exactly.
+See below and [#1](https://github.com/derhuerst/gtfs-rt-differential-to-full-dataset/issues/1) for details.

 ![ISC-licensed](https://img.shields.io/github/license/OpenDataVBB/nats-consuming-gtfs-rt-server.svg)